 DBASSE Advisory Committee

 Kenneth Prewitt (chair) is the Carnegie Professor at Columbia University.
 He taught for fifteen years at the University of Chicago, and for shorter periods at Stanford, Washington University, and in Kenya and Uganda.
 His other positions include: Director of the Census Bureau, of the National Opinion Research Center, President of the Social Science Research Council, senior vice president of the Rockefeller Foundation, and Dean at the New School University.
 He is a fellow of the American Academy of Arts and Sciences, the American Academy of Political and Social Science, the American Association for the Advancement of Science, the Center for the Advanced Study in the Behavioral Sciences, and the Russell-Sage Foundation, and member of other professional associations including the Council on Foreign Relations.
 Dr. Prewitt has received numerous awards including: Guggenheim fellowship; honorary degrees from Carnegie Mellon and SMU; Lifetime Career Award from the American Political Science Association.
 He has authored and coauthored a dozen books and more than 100 articles and book chapters, most recently What is Your Race?
 The Census and Our Flawed Efforts to Classify Americans.
-For the National Research Council, he is currently chair of the advisory committee for the Division of Behavioral and Social Sciences and Education, the standing Committee on Social Science Evidence, the Committee on Civic Health, and formerly served on the Committee on National Statistics.
+For the National Research Council, he is currently chair of the advisory committee for the Division of Behavioral and Social Sciences and Education and the Committee on Civic Health, and formerly served on the Committee on National Statistics.
 He has a B.A. from Southern Methodist University, an M.A. from Washington University, and a Ph.D. in political science from Stanford University.

 Hon.
 Brian N. Baird began his presidency at Antioch University Seattle in July 2013.
 During his 12 years of service in the United States House of Representatives, prior to arriving at Antioch University, he was known and respected for taking principled stands, careful study of issues, and the ability to build bipartisan relationships.
 Before his election to Congress, Dr. Baird’s background, skills, and his Ph.D. in clinical psychology provided him the opportunity to spend two decades working in clinical settings with specializations in neuropsychology and medical applications of psychology.
 Additionally, Dr. Baird has taught at the Jackson School of International Studies at the University of Washington, Pierce Community College, as well as 12 years with the Department of Psychology at Pacific Lutheran University where he was appointed as chair.
 Dr. Baird has also provided continuing education in communication and ethics via the Professional Education Group, was Senior Vice President of Government Affairs for Vigor Industrial, and was appointed by Governor Christine Gregoire to the Washington Student Achievement Council where the council members chose him as chair to direct the council in policy guidance and analysis for all higher education in the state of Washington.
 Dr. Baird received his Ph.D. in clinical psychology from University of Wyoming.